 Cisgender: Types of gender identity where an individual’s experience of their own gender matches the sex they were assigned at birth.

 Cisgender (often abbreviated to simply cis) describes related types of gender identity perceptions, where individuals’ experiences of their own gender agree with the sex they were assigned at birth.
 Sociologists Kristen Schilt and Laurel Westbrook define cisgender as a label for “individuals who have a match between the gender they were assigned at birth, their bodies, and their personal identity”.
 They see cisgender as a complement to transgender.
+Have questions?
+Go to our LGBT Forum and learn more about gender identity.

 There are a number of derivatives of the terms in use, including cis male for “male assigned male at birth”, cis female for “female assigned female at birth”, analogously “cis man” and “cis woman”, as well as cissexism (or “cissexual assumption” or “cisnormativity”).